amiaopensource/amia-dlf-hack-day/README.md

 # AMIA-DLF Hack Days
 This repository holds the AMIA-DLF Hack Day pages, used to advertise and organize Hack Day, as well as record projects and results.

+:dizzy: :computer: :sparkles: [List of all Hack Day projects](all_projects.md) :sparkles: :computer: :dizzy:

 Jump to a year...

 * [2013](2013.md)